Gabry-Cmd/ipsak/README.md

 Printf and scanf vulnerabilities are not covered for now.

 ## Compiling
-Compiling is simple enough, here there are two templates
+Compiling is simple enough, here there are two templates (I'm using gcc 10 or Mingw 8)

 Debug
 ```